Unsubsidized Federal Direct Loan

 - $5,500 for a junior or senior level student

 up to a maximum of $23,000.
-An origination fee of up to 0.5% may be deducted from the proceeds of the loan.
+An origination fee of 1.057% will be deducted from the proceeds of the loan.
 The student borrower is responsible for the interest accruing on the loan while in school, and during the grace and deferment periods.
 Any accrued unpaid interest will be added to the principal balance at the time of repayment.
-Interest is currently fixed at 6.8 percent.
+Interest for loans originated during the 2021-22 academic year is fixed at 3.73 percent.
 Repayment begins six months after graduation or after the student is no longer enrolled at least half-time (6 credit) hours.

 Due to Federal legislation in 2008, all students who file a FAFSA are eligible for an additional $2,000 in Unsubsidized Federal Direct Loan funds each year as well.